Mileage Deduction for Freelancers: How to Track & Claim Every Business Mile in 2026

 What is the IRS mileage rate for self-employed in 2026?

-The IRS standard mileage rate for business use is 72.5 cents per mile for 2026, increased from 70 cents per mile in 2025.
+The IRS standard mileage rate for business use is 72.5 cents per mile for 2026 (estimated; verify the current rate at IRS.gov), increased from 70 cents per mile in 2025.
 This rate covers all vehicle operating costs including gas, insurance, depreciation, and maintenance.
 You can also deduct parking fees and tolls separately on top of the standard rate.

 What counts as business mileage for freelancers?